 The update in fees and entry requirements is the latest in a line of concessions from the government, which has been progressively walking back its controls on entry over the past few weeks.
 For example, eligibility for the STV visa has been expanded to include mid-risk countries in Europe and Scandinavia, while the mandatory quarantine period has also been cut from 14 to 10 days for citizens of low-risk countries.

-Panorama Destination is working to ensure the safety of Panorama Destination clients when they do finally return to Thailand, and has introduced a set of health and safety protocols based on a dedicated Covid-19 policy.
+Panorama Destination is working to ensure the safety of Panorama Destination clients returning to Thailand, and has introduced a set of health and safety protocols based on a dedicated Covid-19 policy.
 The business has also achieved safety certification from a range of internationally recognised organizations, including the following:

 We continue to work alongside the Government and with other DMCs in Thailand, to ensure safe and standardised services for all returning visitors; and will continue to provide the latest breaking news regarding Covid-19 and its impact on tourism via our social media channels:

 We also understand that our clients, agents and partners have many concerns and questions regarding the current situation in Thailand with regards to Covid-19.
 To help address some of these issues, we’ve put together a series of frequently asked questions and provided a response according to the most current information.

 (Please note that the Covid-19 situation in Thailand continues to develop on an almost daily basis.
 All information above and below is accurate at the time of writing – for the latest updates, please refer to our social media channels, or get in touch directly)